 There’s nothing scarier than finding mail that comes from a bill collector.
 Whether it’s an audit, a credit card bill, or a student loan payment, most people just want to hide under their covers – or flee the country.

 But Lindsay Goldwert of the Spent podcast is right, facing your financial fears is the best course of action.
 The last thing you want to do is to ignore money troubles and find out that they’ve become a big problem down the line.
 Taking steps sooner helps you avoid this problem.
 Fix your budget and look into balance transfers if you find yourself with too many overdue credit card bills.
 Refinance or consolidate your student loans if you’re getting behind on loan payments.
 Pull your credit score and fix any incorrect information.
 Take steps to avoid medical debt before you can even get the notices in the mail.

 Parting wisdom: the only thing that might be worse than getting a legitimate notice in the mail is getting a scam one.
 Here are 5 scams to watch out for.

 Don't be fooled by whole life insurance

 "Whole life insurance is the best buy you will ever make."

-At PolicyGenius, we only recommend – and sell – term life insurance.
-The simple truth is that for 80-90% of people, term life insurance is what they need.
+While whole life insurance works for some people with complicated financial needs, for 80-90% of people, term life insurance is what they need.
 Whole life insurance offers an insurance policy along with an cash value component that’s meant to grow over time.